-From missed flights to lost luggage, to stolen belongings to injuries or sickness while on your trip, "Travel Insurance" can cover all of these things depending on which policy you purchase.
-Not all policies are created equal, and many different things can be covered depending on which you purchase.
+From missed flights to lost luggage, to stolen belongings, or injuries or sickness while on your trip, "Travel Insurance" can cover all of these things depending on which policy you purchase.
+Not all policies are created equal, and many different problems and issues can be covered depending on which policy you purchase.

 The good news is that Travel Insurance doesn't have to be expensive.
 (More on that below.)

-Technically speaking, and for the sake of clarity, Health Insurance is for medical needs, while "Travel Insurance" is a vague term that usually describes other travel problems such as canceled flights and lost luggage.
-Sometimes companies use the term "Travel Insurance" as an umbrella phrase describing both international health insurance (often called "travel medical insurance") plus insurance that covers other travel mishaps such as flight cancellations.
+Technically speaking, and for the sake of clarity, Health Insurance (or Medical Insurance) is for medical needs, while "Travel Insurance" is a generalized term that usually describes other travel problems such as canceled flights and lost luggage.
+Sometimes companies use the term "Travel Insurance" as an umbrella phrase describing both international health insurance (often called "travel medical insurance") in addition to insurance that covers other travel mishaps such as flight cancellations or lost luggage.

 Health insurance in the U.S. and other countries has been a hot topic lately.
 Make sure you check your current health insurance plan to find out what it covers when you leave your home country.
-Many domestic plans do not cover medical needs while abroad, while others have extreme limitations.
+Many domestic plans from the U.S. do not cover medical needs while abroad, while others have extreme limitations.
+Likewise, if you're traveling from another country to the U.S., your insurance is probably not valid in America.
 You will likely need to purchase extra insurance, especially if your trip will be long-term.
 You might be able to purchase international health insurance through your existing insurance company, but it will probably be much less expensive if you obtain insurance from another company that specifically sells international health insurance.
-In addition to providing health insurance, many of these companies also throw in extra coverage for canceled flights, missing luggage, and other non-medical mishaps such as theft (thus, the phrase "Travel Insurance").
+In addition to providing health insurance, many of these companies also throw in extra coverage for canceled flights, missing luggage, car rental coverage, and other non-medical mishaps such as theft (thus, the phrase "Travel Insurance").

 If you live in a country that has government provided healthcare (Canada, U.K., Australia, and others), make sure you investigate what your options are when traveling abroad.
 You may also need to purchase extra insurance because your travel destination(s) may affect whether or not you are covered.
 If you are traveling to the United States, your home country's insurance is most likely worthless and you will need to purchase additional special insurance.
 Consider this cost when adding the U.S. to your list of destinations.